ashiishme/surds-game-off/README.md

 ## About SURDS

 Surds game is a 2D HTML5 Canvas web based game.
-The user have to dodge and survive the red balls (enemies) and collect points (letters) to win.
+The user has to dodge and survive the red balls (enemies) and collect points (letters) to win.
 The default setting for letter collection is to collect the points(letters) in a particular order.

 Playable at itch.io